simonwhatley/govuk-service-assessments/src/content/version-1/prompts/standard-07.md

 - explain how they currently measure the performance of the old service to provide a baseline for the new service

 ## Live

+### Questions

+- Can you show us how you are reporting data on the 4 KPI’s on your dashboard?
+- How are you measuring the performance of the old service to provide a baseline for the new service?

+### Evidence

+Service Manager able to:

+- explain how they are reporting the 4 KPI’s on their dashboard
+- explain how they currently measure the performance of the old service to provide a baseline for the new service